Have you ever dreamed of living abroad, but worry about how you’d afford it?

 Others, such as the island of Sark in Guernsey, provide enticing tax benefits – perfect for online entrepreneurs or other creators.

-Whether you’re a citizen of an EU or EEA country or a non-EU citizen, each country provides a pathway to residency and, in some cases, citizenship.
+Whether you’re a citizen of an EU or EEA country or a non-EU citizen, each country provides a pathway to residency and, in some cases, even citizenship.